Published Sep 22, 2024

 Pitt’s offense now ranks 8th nationally in scoring at 48.5 points per game, a stark change from last season where the Panthers finished 116th with 20.2 points per contest.
 Pitt has 22 offensive touchdowns in four games, as opposed to the 27 the team finished with last year over a 12-game season.

 It’s probably fair to stop comparing things to last year, and start looking at where the 2024 offense stands up with Pat Narduzzi’s two best offensive seasons: 2016 and 2021.
-In those two seasons, Pitt finished top ten nationally in scoring.
+In those two campaigns, Pitt finished top ten nationally in scoring.
 The 2021 version, led by Kenny Pickett, was the third-highest scoring team in the country at 41.4 points per game.

 Four-game heat check